-To date ERD has not secured a satisfactory agreement with the TTP organisation and has delivered a letter to the appropriate Minister objecting to the grant of the pipeline license.
+ERD never secured a satisfactory agreement with the TTP organisation and delivered a letter to the appropriate Minister objecting to the grant of the pipeline license.

 Year 5 activity mainly centered around a greatly enhanced marketing regime in Australia, Asia and Europe with several parties interested to joint venture or purchase the resource and or the company and in discussions with the NLC to grant approval for ELA 23385 which abuts the main resource of BUKA.
-ERD are currently in the final stages of a joint venture/sale agreement with two of the interested parties and a sale/joint venture would result in the resources being further identified and a mining application submitted in year 6.
-The negotiations with the NLC still appear to ERD to have stalled and this tenement would greatly enhance the resource under the control of ERD.
+ERD again was in the final stages of a joint venture/sale agreement with two of the interested parties and a sale/joint venture which would result in the resources being further identified and a mining application submitted in year 6.
+The negotiations with the NLC had stalled and this tenement would greatly enhance the resource under the control of ERD.